davidtanioka/PythonGame/README.md

 # PythonGame

-Created a simple game using Python.
+This is a game I made to show different Python concepts.